byuflowlab/OpenFASTTools.jl/readme.md

 Author: Adam Cardoza
 Contact: adam@cardoza.one
 Summary:
   Call OpenFAST using the command line.
-Currently using file I/O, but planning to switch to memory mapped I/O.
+Currently using file I/O.